4 Business Principles To Ignore As A Manager

 Let’s take that logic and fire every salesperson, every marketer, and to be honest, give the CEO a 3 month sabbatical.
 Leave that product on the shelf and it’ll sell out in 2 days.

 A product can be good, but people may not want it until you persuade them that they need it.
-In our article “Mastering The Sales Mentality” (highly recommend the read) we spoke about how salespeople need to “understand people just as much as your product”… ding ding ding!
+In our article “Mastering The Sales Mentality” we spoke about how salespeople need to understand people just as much as their product.

 It’s all well and good believing in your product, but if you don’t recognise that you need to understand the people who are buying it – it will stay on the shelves.
 That’s why salespeople need charisma and interpersonal skills.
 That’s why marketers need target market research and captivating copy.
 That’s why CEO’s need a why, a story for their brand and a way to relate to buyers.